Steps to chop & prep raw and ripe jackfruits remain the same. Have listed them in detail below.

 Tender raw jackfruits are used abundantly in cooking.
-Apart from the raw jackfruit peel & inner hard core, every other part of raw jackfruit is used in cooking.
-The aril, tendrils and jackfruit seeds.
+Apart from raw jackfruit peel & inner hard core, every other part of raw jackfruit is used in cooking.
+The aril, tendrils and jackfruit seeds too.
 Raw jackfruits are a pleasure to eat while they're tender.
-That's when the seeds would be soft & would be still developing.
+That's when the seeds are soft & still developing.
 Once they start to mature, the seeds start to harden.

-Mature jackfruits that's started to ripen in the pic below.
+Mature jackfruit that's started to ripen is in the pic below.
 You know it from the thorns on the peel & the change in colour of jackfruit peel.
 The thorns on the jackfruit peel are bigger in size & are very well spaced out.

-Ripe jackfruits on the other hand, we enjoy only the aril, the delicious fruit & toss everything else.
+We enjoy only the aril, the delicious raw jackfruit fruit & toss everything else in the bin.

 For raw jackfruit prep you'll need: